mukhsia/JobAppTrackr_Frontend/README.md

 # Stretch Goal/ Potential TODOs

 1. Adding Toasts or some notification system to notify the user of success/ failures/ errors.
-2. Add error handling (depends on notification system).
+2. (depends on notification system) Add more error handling, especially for user registration.
 3. Refactor to use Material UI in place of React-Bootstrap.
+4. Remove irrelevant legacy files/ code related to _Car Make Model_.